Pineapple Punch

 Substitutions and Variations

-How to make Non-Alcoholic Pineapple Punch
+When to Serve Pineapple Punch

 This summer punch comes together in minutes—as long as everything is chilled ahead of time.
 Here’s how we keep it cool and refreshing: